 Getting more support.

-It might be scary hiring a team member, out-sourcing some of your creative process can help you stay within your zone of genius and remove some of the tasks that can be done by someone else.
+It might be scary to hire a team member, but outsourcing some of your creative processes can help you stay within your zone of genius and remove some of the tasks that can be done by someone else.
 Take a log of everything that you do. evaluate what things can be done by others, and find the best people to get things done.

 Take a break.

 The rest is just as important as the hustle.
-It’s important that you take the time to take a break and to allow yourself the time to recharge instead of just keep chasing after the next thing.
+It’s important that you take the time to take a break and allow yourself the time to recharge instead of just chasing after the next thing.
 When you take the time to take a break, you’re allowing yourself to reflect on the work that you’ve done which will help you know what to improve on for next time.
-Block out time to just rest and allow yourself to do it guilt free.
+Block out time to just rest and allow yourself to do it guilt-free.

 If you’re anything like me, before you were feeling burnt out creatively, you were probably planning content so far out in advance across different platforms!
 While it can be tempting to get back to creating and planning content at that same capacity, allow yourself to work in much smaller and more manageable chunks until you’re ready to get back into large batches of content.
 Let yourself ease back in.